alexander-kastil/az-204/Tooling/05-AzurePass/readme.md

 # Azure Pass

-Use your Azure Pass Code to create a Subscription [here](https://www.microsoftazurepass.com/)
+Use your Azure Pass Code to create a subscription with free credits at [www.microsoftazurepass.com](https://www.microsoftazurepass.com/)

 > Note: Azure Passes can only be used once per e-mail account.
 Please do not use Azure AD Accounts with existing Azure Subscriptions - if you do so you will not get the credits and the code entered will be invalidated.
 If you are not sure register an new e-mail account at [Outlook.com](http://www.outlook.com)